 The following chart provides a trend view of the number of children who have been deemed unsafe, by month of investigation closure, who are receiving Family Support Services or no placement services, as opposed to ongoing, casemanaged services.
 Each month's data is finalized on the third pull, allowing for a grace period of around 75 days for data entry.
 The "No Subsequent Services Provided After Investigation Closure" line is a drill down on the children not receiving placement services upon investigative closure.
 Additionally, a new line has been added to identify if there was a face-to-face contact made after investigation closure for those children that had no placement services at investigation closure.
-In April 2018, although 80 children were not receiving placement services upon investigation closure, 57 of them received face-to-face contacts after investigation closure.
+In May 2018, 70 of the 108 children who were not receiving placement services upon investigation closure had a face-to-face contact after closure.
 None of these measures have a set target, but lower is the desired direction.